 Getting good grades is more than just numbers on a report card.
 They’re living proof that you knew the material being taught in class.
 And put forth the effort to excel, and care about the job you’re doing in class.

 Though grades alone aren’t enough to land you a spot in PA school, they can contribute to your chances of getting into the school of your choice.

 #4 – Take Advantage of Physician Assistant Internships

 There are numerous internships available for aspiring PAs that can help you get an up-close look at the field.
 These opportunities can also improve your application to PA school.

-International Medical Aid’s Pre-PA Internships offer you an opportunity to gain shadowing and volunteer hours, learn more about healthcare delivery abroad and increase your culture competency.
+International Medical Aid’s Pre-PA Internships offer you an opportunity to gain clinical shadowing and volunteer hours, learn more about healthcare delivery abroad and increase your cultural competency.
 All of these efforts will help you to boost your chances of getting into PA school, as well as help you build a professional network and gain deeper insight into the field.